aasgier/aasgier/README.md

 ## Notes

-Probably runs on every OS, but only tested on GNU/Linux.
+* Probably runs on every OS, but only tested on GNU/Linux.
+* Website probably works on every browser, but only tested on Firefox.